matthewjmiller/mattmiller/_posts/2019-06-26-hopkins-the-comet.md

 G.M.
 Hopkins

-The astronomy's certainly out of date but I nonetheless get a lovely proto-sci-fi frisson from this poem.
+The astronomy's certainly out of date but I nonetheless get a lovely proto-sci-fi frisson from this poem published among Hopkins' unfinished works.